knative/community/STEERING-COMMITTEE.md

    project roles and how collaborators become members, approvers, leads, and/or administrators.
 This includes policy for the creation and administration of [working groups](./working-groups/WORKING-GROUPS.md) and committees.
-1. Steward, control access, delegate access, and establishes processes regarding, all Knative project resources and has the final say in the disposition of those resources.
+1. Steward, control access, delegate access, and establish processes regarding all Knative project resources and has the final say in the disposition of those resources.
 1. Advise the Trademark Committee on usage of the brand and marks in relation to promoting the community.
 This advice is non-binding on the Trademark